Spicy Smoked Queso Dip

 labeled ingredients to make this recipe

-Cheese: For this recipe I used a large 32oz block of Velveeta, cut into cubes, and about 12oz of pepper jack cheese cut into cubes.
+• Cheese: For this recipe, I used a large 32 oz block of Velveeta cheese, cut into cubes, and about 12 oz of pepper jack cheese cut into cubes.
+You could swap this for Monterey jack cheese or cheddar cheese if preferred.

-Lime Juice: Fresh lime juice really adds to this recipe.
+• Lime Juice: Fresh lime juice really adds a ton to this recipe.
 You’ll just need the juice of one lime, about 2 tbsp.

 all of the ingredients combined into a disposable foil pan

-2. While the grill is preheating, brown the chorizo in a medium skillet over medium/high heat.
+2. While the grill is preheating, brown the chorizo in a cast-iron skillet or pan over medium-high heat.
 Once cooked, remove and drain the meat.

-3. To a large disposable aluminum pan, add the chopped onions, diced tomatoes, diced jalapeñoes, green chiles, seasonings, Velveeta, and pepper jack cheese to the pan.
+3. To a large disposable aluminum pan, add the cooked ground meat, chopped onions, diced tomatoes, diced jalapeñoes, green chiles, seasonings, cubed cheeses, Velveeta, and pepper jack to the pan.

 4. Place the pan on the Traeger at 250 for a minimum of 45 minutes.

-5. Stir the cheese mixture and add either beer or milk to thin the cheese and smoke for 25 more minutes.
+5. Stir the cheese mixture and add either beer or milk to thin out the cheese to your desired consistency, and smoke for 25 more minutes.

-6. Garnish your smoked queso with jalapenos and cilantro.
-Serve with warm tortilla chips.
+6. Garnish your smoked queso dip with jalapeno pepper, cilantro, and chopped green onions if desired.
+Serve with warm tortilla chips or your favorite dippers.

 Crockpot